gokulm/BoltOn/docs/cqrs.md

             b.BoltOnMassTransitBusModule();
             b.BoltOnCqrsModule(o => o.PurgeEventsToBeProcessed = true);
         });

+    It's handled using [`EventPurger`](https://github.com/gokulm/BoltOn/blob/master/src/BoltOn/Cqrs/EventPurger.cs).
+You could write your own implementation of `IEventPurger` if the built-in purger do not satisfy your needs.

 * In case if the RabbitMq is down, EventsToBeProcessed will get persisted along with the entity, but dispatching will fail, so it's better to write an utility to go over the write store and dispatch all the unprocessed events in the EventsToBeProcessed collection of every entity.
 Or, implement some sort of [outbox pattern](https://microservices.io/patterns/data/transactional-outbox.html).
 * Over a period of time, **ProcessedEvents** collection could bloat the read entity, so it's better to write an utility to clear them periodically.